People's Servants for Latvia: History

 The coalition was succeeded by the For the Motherland!
-(Par Dzimteni!) party.
+(Par Dzimteni!) party in 2007.
 Alīna Ļebedeva unsuccessfully stood as a candidate from the party in the 2009 European Parliament election.
 From 2012 to 2018 the party name was VSK For an Independent Latvia!
 (VSK "Par neatkarīgu Latviju!").

-For the 2018 Latvian parliamentary election, the party was refounded by Žuravļovs and Kuzins in April 2018 as SDK Dzimtene as a member of the For Alternative (Par Alternatīvu) alliance and advocated for the introduction of a syndicalist economy in Latvia.
+For the 2018 Latvian parliamentary election, the party was refounded by Žuravļovs and Kuzins in April 2018 as SDK Dzimtene (SDK Motherland) as a member of the For an Alternative (Par Alternatīvu) alliance and advocated for the introduction of a syndicalist economy in Latvia.

-Before the 2019 European Parliament election the alliance renamed in March 2019, this time to New Harmony, taking inspiration from election competitors SDP Harmony and New Unity.
-SDK Dzimtene was renamed Par Jaunu Saskaņu (For a New Harmony) in March 2020.
+Before the 2019 European Parliament election the alliance was renamed in March 2019, this time to New Harmony, taking inspiration from election competitors SDP Harmony and New Unity.
+The new list ultimately did not contest the election.
+SDK Dzimtene was renamed Par Jaunu Saskaņu (For a New Harmony) in March 2020, garnering 1,7% of votes in the 2020 snap Riga City Council election under the leadership of Tatjana Kargina.
+Kargina is the ex-wife of former Parex Bank chairman Valērijs Kargins.

 In June 2022 the party leadership was taken over by the activists of the association People's Servants, a group founded during the COVID-19 pandemic to oppose restrictions.
 The leader of the group, Aivars Smans, became the new chairman of the party that was subsequently renamed People's Servants for Latvia.